open/close all folders

 - In this Cyanide & Happiness strip, the characters are aware of the limited number of panels and necessity of a punchline.

 - In Keychain of Creation, the Crazy Awesome space, time, and fate-bending abilities of the Sidereal Exalted are represented by having them actively use the comic format against their enemies.
 In particular, Nemen Yi leaps between comic panels, abuses perspective to hit people at range with a melee attack (think "I crush your head", except it works), and breaks off a piece of the gutter (the border between panels) to use it as a throwing weapon.

-- Also Censor Boxes seem to be real things in the 'verse and the characters can interact with them.
+- Also, Censor Boxes seem to be real things in the 'verse and the characters can interact with them.

-- One of those characters climbed up a panel to fix his own speech bubble icon once, so it's reasonable to assume that all comic convention stuff is actually "real" for them for one degree or another.
+- One of those characters climbed up a panel to fix his own speech bubble icon once, so it's reasonable to assume that all comic convention stuff is actually "real" for them to one degree or another.